Offers and Needs Market (OANM) facilitator training

 Indigenous Wisdom & the Offers and Needs Market

-Through ongoing collaboration with local Indigenous leaders, the Post Growth Institute will run a free event series and training that will deepen networks and hone facilitation skills.
-Register for free for the in-person events this February below!
+Through ongoing collaboration with local Indigenous leaders, the Post Growth Institute is running an event series that will deepen networks and hone facilitation skills.

-These events serve to invigorate social vitality and well being throughout rural Southern Oregon by building upon Native American cultural practices, seed swaps, barter fairs, farmers markets, crafters guilds, and cooperative organizing.
-Each event will feature an Indigenous guest speaker and a Native-led non-profit.
+These events serve to invigorate social vitality and wellbeing throughout rural Southern Oregon by learning from and building upon Native American cultural practices, seed swaps, barter fairs, farmers markets, crafters guilds, and cooperative organizing.
+The series will culminate in an in-person OANM Facilitator Training that will be a chance for people to learn how to facilitate this powerful community building process!

 dani leonardo